-- As only the "worst case" scenario on BRP coverage resulted in violations, there is a need to support appropriate BRP reaction - In case this would not be sufficient, availability of additional volumes need to be secured upfront - Considering the amount of volumes needed, the slow start-units that could be activated on the day of the storm in the current storm process might not be sufficient
+- As only the "worst case" scenario on BRP coverage resulted in violations, there is a need to support appropriate BRP reaction - In case this would not be sufficient, availability of additional volumes of flexibility needs to be secured upfront - Considering the amount of volumes needed, the slow start-units that could be activated on the day of the storm in the current storm process might not be sufficient day-ahead market to stay in balance.

-As the occurrence of storms are usually well forecasted in day ahead and in the current state-of-the-market, planning to reduce production of the wind parks at that horizon of time would allow the BRP to find the energy necessary to stay in balance.
 However, should the liquidity in the intra-day market sufficiently increase by the time the future wind parks are commissioned, it would benefit both the grid security and the market players to have the curtailment decision taken closer to real-time, as it would be based on more accurate forecasts.
 Therefore, Elia proposes to leave the timing for the decision open until the operational procedure of the measure is defined.

+As the occurrence of storms are usually well forecasted in day ahead and in the current state-of-the-market, planning to reduce the production of the wind parks at that horizon of time would allow the BRP to find the energy necessary on the

-Systematically remunerate preventive curtailment would imply to socialize costs arising from risks created by the new wind parks.
+To systematically remunerate preventive curtailment would imply to socialize costs arising from risks created by the new wind parks and would not give the correct signal to the market parties.
 On the other hand, we understand that the future parks need an indication of the impact that non-remunerated preventive curtailment could have on the production estimations.